Skip to Main Content

 Vietnamese Dining on Capitol Hill, Placed in Context

 Seattle's Vietnamese restaurant tier has widened considerably over the past decade.
 At one end sits the utilitarian pho shop, built around speed and bowl size; at the other, a smaller group of restaurants treating Vietnamese cooking with the same seriousness that the city's Japanese and New American kitchens attract.
-Monsoon, operating from a corner of Capitol Hill's 19th Avenue, has occupied that second position long enough to collect three consecutive years of recognition from Opinionated About Dining, one of the more credible casual-dining trackers in North America, ranking at #745 in 2025 after a #765 placement in 2024 and a recommended listing in 2023.
+Monsoon, a modern Vietnamese fusion restaurant in Seattle's Capitol Hill, has occupied that second position long enough to collect three consecutive years of recognition from Opinionated About Dining, ranking at #745 in 2025 after a #765 placement in 2024 and a recommended listing in 2023.
 Consistent upward movement in that ranking is not incidental.
-For comparison, [Ba Bar](https://www.enprimeurclub.com/restaurants/ba-bar-seattle-restaurant), the Vietnamese counter concept, and Monsoon occupy different positions in that tier — Ba Bar leaning into the fast-casual register, Monsoon holding a more deliberate sit-down format.
+For comparison, Ba Bar, the Vietnamese counter concept, and Monsoon occupy different positions in that tier, Ba Bar leaning into the fast-casual register, Monsoon holding a more deliberate sit-down format.

 Capitol Hill itself contributes to the register.
 The neighbourhood runs on a dual rhythm of brunch-hungry weekenders and an evening crowd willing to spend time over a table.
-Monsoon's hours reflect that cadence: the kitchen opens at 11:30 am Monday through Friday (11 am on weekends), running through to 9 pm on weekdays and 9:30 pm on Fridays and Saturdays.
+Monsoon's hours reflect that cadence: the kitchen opens at 11:30 am Monday through Thursday and Sunday, 11 am on weekends, running through to 10 pm on Friday and Saturday and 9:30 pm the rest of the week.
 That weekend extension matters for the dinner booking window, which tends to fill earlier than the weekday slate.

 The Lunch vs. Dinner Divide